Justrite Mfg. Co. in Chicago, IL, made two lantern models of which we are aware.

 Both are two mantled gasoline models and are found with rounded or beveled founts.

-Model 25 in the upper row lacks a pump while Model 30 in the lower row has a built-in pump.
+Model 25 in the upper row lacks a pump while Model 30 in the lower row and below has a built-in pump.

-The lantern in the lower left is in Craig Seabrook's collection
+The lantern on the upper left is in Doug Dwyer's collection

-while the ones on the upper right & lower right are in Neil McRae's collection.
+while the one on the upper right is in George Burl's collection

 While this lantern is badged for the Knight Light Co., Chicago,